coreos/docs/running-coreos/cloud-providers/azure/index.md

 coreos:
   etcd:
-    # generate a new token for each unique cluster from https://discovery.etcd.io/new
+    # generate a new token for each unique cluster from https://discovery.etcd.io/new?size=3
+    # specify the intial size of your cluster with ?size=X
     discovery: https://discovery.etcd.io/<token>
     # deployments across multiple cloud services will need to use $public_ipv4
     addr: $private_ipv4:4001